Understanding API Security Testing: A Comprehensive Overview

 Attempt to bypass rate limits and verify if the API enforces them consistently.
 Check for potential vulnerabilities that allow attackers to circumvent rate limits and overload the system.

-Verify Effectiveness of Rate-limiting Mechanisms:
+Verify Effectiveness of Rate-Limiting Mechanisms:

 Step 6: API Abuse and Security Testing Automation